P7XCKD/NF/Notes Factory/Semister 3/DBS/xps (shortified)/dbs xp1.md

 ### What is ER Model

-The ER model is a conceptual framework that describes a database's structure using entities, attributes, and relationships.
-Developed by Peter Chen, it visually represents how data entities interact, making it easier to organize and understand complex data relationships before creating the database.
+The ER model is a conceptual framework that describes a database's structure using entities, attributes, and relationships. it visually represents how data entities interact, making it easier to organize and understand complex data relationships before creating the database.

 ### Data Models